 Mini BBQ Hotplate

-The optional BBQ hotplate is 350 x 280mm is made from heavy duty pre-seasoned cast iron.
+The optional BBQ hotplate has a cooking area of 340 x 270mm and is made from heavy duty pre-seasoned cast iron.
+Total size is 405 x 305mm.

 The plate has been specifically designed for the Z Grills Mini smoker with gaps down all four sides to allow the hot air from the fire to rise up into the grill area and out the rear exhaust vents.